-No doubt Devils will not be taking Flyers lightly after Flyers' morale boosting win down in Manchester especially since Flyers followed that up by taking a run at Panthers last Sunday only for Panthers to complete two ridiculous smash and grabs in back-to-back games absolutely stealing four points on a weekend which had Stewy's mood flip flopping between angry man and happy little peanut from shift to shift.
-Positives from both games last weekend being seven goals scored with five different scorers bulging the twine.
-A rare double for Mike Cichy on Saturday, including one on the powerplay, helped start the Flyers comeback in that game whilst three goals without response in the last ten minutes of the match put a rubber stamp on the reason for giving everything right up to the final whistle.
-On Sunday Kieran Craig's individual effort scored after just sheer determination on the penalty kill as he battled to the Panthers net before sinking his own rebound was a thing of beauty and Massimo Carozza's strike was as sweet a shot as you will see and a welldeserved goal for him as he has played out his skin recently.
+Flyers had a morale boosting win down in Manchester and followed that up by taking a run at Panthers on the Sunday only for Panthers to complete two ridiculous smash and grabs in back-to-back games absolutely stealing four points on a weekend which had Stewy's mood flip flopping between angry man and happy little peanut from shift to shift.
+Positives from that last weekend of action being seven goals scored with five different scorers bulging the twine.
+A rare double for Mike Cichy on the Saturday, including one on the powerplay, helped start the Flyers comeback in that game whilst three goals without response in the last ten minutes of the match put a rubber stamp on the reason for giving everything right up to the final whistle.
+On the Sunday Kieran Craig's individual effort scored after just sheer determination on the penalty kill as he battled to the Panthers net before sinking his own rebound was a thing of beauty and Massimo Carozza's strike was as sweet a shot as you will see and a welldeserved goal for him as he has played out his skin recently.

-It was a two-point weekend that deserved to be more but the manner in which the team conducted themselves was more valuable than points alone, you could see the desire and determination in every shift and you could see confidence returning.
+It was a two-point weekend that deserved to be more but the manner in which the team conducted themselves was more valuable than points alone, you could see the desire and determination in every shift, and you could see confidence returning.
+It is a source of frustration then that Flyers had to sit out last weekend.